ylhyra/ylhyra_content/not_data/content/explanations/Word_order.md

 - Grammar
 ---

-{{start|Word order}}Word order in Icelandic is usually the same as you'd expect in English.
+Word order in Icelandic is usually the same as you'd expect in English.
 Normal sentences start with the subject („Ég er köttur.“) while [[questions]] flip it around and start with the verb („Er ég köttur?“).

 ==Adverbs==
 <level level="a1"/>